 As Kitaoka & Ashida (2003) describe, asymmetric luminance steps are required.
-Presumably appearance of these triggers our motion detectors (as in the animation on the right).
-I assume that the actual mechanism is quite similar to the “Rotating Spokes” illusion, where asymmetric luminance steps occur as well.
 Gregory & Heard (1983) were the first to describe that asymmetric luminance steps cause illusory movement.
+The picture on the right shows the sequence: …–light(yellow)–white–dark(blue)–black–… The sequence can be manipulated in this variant.

-Repeatedly, I was sent such pictures with the assertion that they comprise a stress test (and some of the people sending me this were deeply worried).
-And I just found a web page entitled “test online the level of stress” (I will not link to it) which contains these statements “For a normal person, they should all move at a slow pace, barely rotating.
-The slower the pictures rotate, the better your ability of handling stress: Allegedly, criminals see stress test images moving and spinning around madly, while seniors and children see them still…”
+Repeatedly, I was sent such pictures with the assertion that they could be used as a stress test, and some senders were deeply worried.
+Also I found a web page entitled “test online the level of stress” (I will not link to it) which contains these statements “For a normal person, they should all move at a slow pace, barely rotating.
+The slower the pictures rotate, the better your ability of handling stress: Allegedly, criminals see stress test images moving and spinning around madly, while seniors and children see them still. …”

 This is utter BS!
-Don’t get alarmed.
-For one, the effect depends on eye movements, and these are known to differ markedly between subjects without relating clearly to psychological traits.
+Do not become alarmed.
+For one, the effect depends on eye movements, and these are known to differ markedly between subjects without relating in a clear-cut way to psychological traits.
 Further, a few people do not see it at all (could be around 5%, among them a very renowned vision scientist), in spite of appropriate eye movements.
 There are no actual data showing relations to stress (or age), so don’t distress yourself when you see it rotating strongly or not at all.